 About the Laboratory

-The main task of the laboratory lies in conducting researches, aimed at the formation of a new modality of Russian culture, open to dialogue, showcasing the pathos of Russian philosophy, literature and art, its universal spiritual significance for the fate of Europe and Russia.
+The main task of the laboratory lies in conducting research aimed at the formation of a new modality of Russian culture, open to dialogue, as well as showcasing the pathos of Russian philosophy, literature and art, its universal spiritual significance for the fate of Europe and Russia.

 While acknowledging historic primacy of the European intellectual tradition, we usually talk about the impact of the European thought on Russian, but there was a reverse impact, when Russian philosophers managed to showcase an unknown train of thought to European intellectuals and, therefore, noticeably enrich their philosophy, literature and art.
 It is fair to maintain that civilized Europe learned from civilized Russia.
 Therein lays the problem field of laboratory researches and the main question, which can be formulated as follows: "What ideas that grew up in European intellectual and spiritual soil, could attract a person of Russian culture, and vice versa?"